AndreaGrandieri/MagicMirror-GBM/pages/it/DocumentazioneModuli/DocumentazioneModuli_bare.md

 ---
-# Front matter of "disambiguation" page
+# Front matter of "bare" page

 # Theme to use.
 Resides in the "_layouts" folder.
 layout: default

 # Page title.
 If omitted, the page will not be included in the navbar.
-title: MagicMirror-GBM
+title: Documentazione Moduli

 #################################################################

 # Specifies the order of the current page from the point of view of the navbar.
 Can have repetition in the numbers, for parent-child hierarchies.
-nav_order: 1
+nav_order: 2

 # Let exclude the page from the navbar
-nav_exclude: true
+nav_exclude: false

 # Let exclude the page from the built-in search engine
 search_exclude: false